input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 fall behind.
 And fall behind it did, as of writing GHCJS has stuck to using GHC 8.10; lagging behind by three major releases and counting.

-To compounding the issue, the normal Haskell toolchain does was not designed for an edge case like GHCJS.
+To compound the issue, the normal Haskell toolchain does was not designed for an edge case like GHCJS.
 So GHCJS required that the normal tooling, e.g., Cabal and Stack, could distinguish between upstream GHC library code and GHCJS code.
 This meant that the GHCJS developers had to maintain the GHC fork, develop GHCJS, and patch or contribute to Cabal and Stack.
 Simply put, the maintenance burden was much too high per developer.

 So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was